Location - Charters Towers, North Queensland, Australia

 What to do

 There is a small creek crossing which can turn into a raging torrent after heavy rain.
 So take care after rain, as the road in can become blocked where you normally cross a small creek.
-There are some sandy sections and it can be a bit windy at times so 4WD is recommended.
+There are some sandy sections and it can be a bit windy at times so four-wheel drive is recommended.
 You could get a camper trailer in, however there are some tight bends and boggy sandy sections so use your discretion.

 Be sure to stay up late to watch the beautiful night sky with virtually zero light pollution.
 If you are a keen astronomer or photographer, this is your dream!
 Catch some shooting stars, do some night sky photography, make a night sky timelapse video or just sit by the fire taking it all in!